etimou/3DPrinter/README.md

 # 3DPrinter
-All information relatad to my 3D printer 3Drag
+All information related to my 3D printer 3Drag